UniStuttgart-VISUS/megamol/docs/manual.md

 ### Modules, Views and Calls

 The runtime functionality of MegaMol is constructed by *modules* and *calls*.
-These two type of objects are instantiated at runtime, interconnected and build the *module call graph*.
+These two types of objects are instantiated at runtime, interconnected and build the *module call graph*.
 The figure given below, shows an example module call graph containing a *view*, the rendering content of a window, a *renderer*, a *data source*, and some modules providing additional information for the renderer.
 The modules are interconnected by the *call* objects.
 The connection endpoints at the modules are *CallerSlots* (outgoing, located on the right side of modules) or *CalleeSlots* (incoming, located on the left side of modules) shown as circled dots.